Preference Leakage: A Contamination Problem in LLM-as-a-judge: Further Analysis

 \section{Further Analysis}

 In this section, we conduct data mixing analysis, relatedness analysis, learning method analysis, and real-world impact analysis (Section~\ref{Data Mixing Analysis} - \ref{Real-world Impact Analysis}) to answer RQ2.
 Due to the cost consideration, we conduct these analyses on Mistral-GPT-4o vs Mistral-Gemini-1.5.
 Moreover, we perform recognition analysis and category analysis to answer RQ3.
+Additionally, we also benchmark and explore various calibration methods to address preference leakage in Section~\ref{Exploring Mitigation Method for Preference Leakage}.